-Wastewater Rates
+B. Wastewater Rates

-Staff performed an analysis of the utility's billing data in order to evaluate various BFC cost recovery percentages and gallonage caps for the residential wastewater customers.
+We performed an analysis of the utility's billing data in order to evaluate various BFC cost recovery percentages and gallonage caps for the residential wastewater customers.
 The goal of the evaluation was to select the rate design parameters that: 1) produce the recommended revenue requirement; 2) equitably distribute cost recovery among the utility's customers; and 3) implement a gallonage cap that considers approximately the amount of water that may return to the wastewater system.

-Typically, the Commission's practice is to allocate at least 50 percent of the wastewater revenue requirement to the BFC due to the capital intensive nature of wastewater plants.
-Therefore, staff recommends that 50 percent of the wastewater revenue requirement be generated from the BFC.
+Typically, this Commission's practice is to allocate at least 50 percent of the wastewater revenue requirement to the BFC due to the capital intensive nature of wastewater plants.
+Therefore, we find that 50 percent of the wastewater revenue requirement be generated from the BFC.
 It is Commission practice to set the wastewater cap at approximately 80 percent of residential water sold.
-Based on staff's review of the billing analysis, 83 percent of the gallons are captured at the 8,000 gallon consumption level.
+Based on our review of the billing analysis, 83 percent of the gallons are captured at the 8,000 gallon consumption level.
 The wastewater gallonage cap recognizes that not all water used by the residential customers is returned to the wastewater system.
-For this reason, staff recommends a residential gallonage cap of 8,000 gallons per month.
+For this reason, we find a residential gallonage cap of 8,000 gallons per month.

-In addition, based on the expected reduction in water demand described above, staff recommends that a repression adjustment also be made for wastewater.
-Because wastewater rates are calculated based on customers' water demand, if those customers' water demand is expected to decline, then the billing determinants used to calculate wastewater rates should also be adjusted.
-Based on the billing analysis for the wastewater system, staff recommends that a repression adjustment of 3,397,149 gallons to reflect the anticipated reduction in water demand used to calculate wastewater rates.
-Staff recommends a 6.07 percent reduction in total residential consumption and corresponding reductions of \$933 for chemicals, \$1,062 for purchased power, \$1,308 for sludge removal expense, and \$149 for RAFs to reflect the anticipated repression, which results in a post repression revenue requirement of \$222,364.
+In addition, based on the expected reduction in water demand described above, we find that a repression adjustment also be made for wastewater.
+Because wastewater rates are calculated based on customers' water demand, if those customers' water demand is expected to decline, then the billing determinants used to calculate wastewater rates shall also be adjusted.
+Based on the billing analysis for the wastewater system, we find that a repression adjustment of 3,397,149 gallons to reflect the anticipated reduction in water demand used to calculate wastewater rates.
+We find a 6.07 percent reduction in total residential consumption and corresponding reductions of \$933 for chemicals, \$1,062 for purchased power, \$1,308 for sludge removal expense, and \$149 for RAFs to reflect the anticipated repression, which results in a post repression revenue requirement of \$222,364.

-Staff recommends that 50 percent of the wastewater revenue requirement be generated from the BFC.
-For residential wastewater customers, staff recommends a uniform BFC for all meter sizes and a gallonage charge for gallons up to the recommended 8,000 gallon cap.
-General service customers should be billed a BFC based on meter size and a uniform gallonage charge, which is 1.2 times greater than the residential gallonage charge consistent with Commission practice.
-Staff's recommended rate structure and rates for the wastewater system are shown on Schedule No. 4-B
+We find that 50 percent of the wastewater revenue requirement be generated from the BFC.
+For residential wastewater customers, we find a uniform BFC for all meter sizes and a gallonage charge for gallons up to the 8,000 gallon cap.
+General service customers shall be billed a BFC based on meter size and a uniform gallonage charge, which is 1.2 times greater than the residential gallonage charge consistent with Commission practice.
+The rate structure and rates for the wastewater system are shown on Schedule No. 4-B.

-Conclusion
+C. Conclusion

-The recommended rate structures and monthly water and wastewater rates are shown on Schedule Nos.
-4-A and 4-B. The utility should file revised tariff sheets and a proposed customer notice to reflect the Commission-approved rates.
-The approved rates should be effective for service rendered on or after the stamped approval date on the tariff sheets provided customers have received notice pursuant to Rule 25-30.475(1), F.A.C.
-In addition, the approved rates should not be implemented until staff has approved the proposed customer notice and the notice has been received by the customers.
-The utility should provide proof of noticing within 10 days of rendering its approved notice.
+The rate structures and monthly water and wastewater rates are shown on Schedule Nos.
+4-A and 4-B. The utility shall file revised tariff sheets and a proposed customer notice to reflect approved rates.
+The approved rates shall be effective for service rendered on or after the stamped approval date on the tariff sheets provided customers have received notice pursuant to Rule 25-30.475(1), F.A.C.
+In addition, the approved rates shall not be implemented until we have approved the proposed customer notice and the notice has been received by the customers.
+The utility shall provide proof of noticing within 10 days of rendering its approved notice.